ILLIXR/ILLIXR/docs/getting_started.md

 ## Running ILLIXR

-To run the ILLIXR binary just call `main.<>.exe` with any of the following command line arguments. (the `<>` indicate an infix specifying the build type, for `Debug` use `dbg`, for `Release` use `opt`, for `RelWithDebInfo` use `optdbg`)
+To run the ILLIXR binary just call `main.<>.exe` with any of the following command line arguments. (the `&lt;&gt;` indicate an infix specifying the build type, for `Debug` use `dbg`, for `Release` use `opt`, for `RelWithDebInfo` use `optdbg`)

-- --duration=<>, the duration to run for in seconds (default is 60)
+- --duration=&lt;&gt;, the duration to run for in seconds (default is 60)
-- --data=<>, the data file to use
+- --data=&lt;&gt;, the data file to use
-- --demo_data=<>, the demo data to use
+- --demo_data=&lt;&gt;, the demo data to use
 - --enable_offload, ??
 - --enable_alignment, ??
 - --enable_verbose_errors, give more information about errors
 - --enable_pre_sleep, ??
-- -p,--plugins=<>, comma separated list of plugins to use (case sensitive, all lowercase, no spaces)
+- -p,--plugins=&lt;&gt;, comma separated list of plugins to use (case sensitive, all lowercase, no spaces)
-- -r,--run=<>, comma separated list of plugins to use (case sensitive, all lowercase, no spaces), supersedes plugins entry.
+- -r,--run=&lt;&gt;, comma separated list of plugins to use (case sensitive, all lowercase, no spaces), supersedes plugins entry.
 This is only necessary if a plugin builds more than one library (e.g. offload_vio builds 4 libraries) as each must be loaded individually.
-- -y,--yaml<>, the [profile][23] file to use which specifies some or all of the above arguments (e.g. the generated `illixr.yaml`)
+- -y,--yaml&lt;&gt;, the [profile][23] file to use which specifies some or all of the above arguments (e.g. the generated `illixr.yaml`)
-- --vis, the visualizer to use (openvins or kimera_vio currently)
+- --vis, the visualizer to use (openvins currently)

 Regarding parameters for the binary, the following priority will be used:
 1. If the parameter is specified on the command line it will have the highest priority